amanessinger/manessinger.com/content/page/comment.md

 Please note that:

+* You currently will get an error when submitting the comment.
+  Relax, no need to try again, it works anyway.
+I should fix it, but I am notoriously low on time.
 * The name that you leave will be published alongside with your comment.
 You may use any name you like, although I favor real names.
 Your choice though.
 * If you leave an email address, it will of course neither be published on my site nor in the source repository of this site on GitHub.
 I value your privacy highly.
 I may reply by email though.
 * If you leave a website URL, your name will be published as a link to your website.